krisenchat/whisper-chat-interface/README.md

 ### Exercise 3: No Coding!
 Real-Time Communication Technologies 🌐

 **The Discussion:**
 Real-time communication is crucial for modern chat applications.
-Let's explore the technology landscape together!
+Right now you have to refresh to see new messages which is apparently not the best UX.

 **Your Task:**
-Discuss various technologies and approaches for implementing real-time features.
+Please compare differect strategies/technologies for implementing real-time chat communication for Whisper.
 Consider their strengths, weaknesses, and when you might choose one over another.

 **Topics to Explore:**